bhavink/databricks/gcpdb4u/Workspace-Provisioning.md

 * Use Customer Managed VPC
 * Enable [Private Google Access](./security/Configure-PrivateGoogleAccess.md) on your vpc
 * Double check DNS is properly configured to resolve to restricted.googleapis.com correctly (part of private google access configuration)
+* Please verify that VPC:
-* Verify that VPC has an egress path to databricks control plane and managed hive metastore, this is typically achieved by attaching a Cloud NAT to your VPC.
+  * For a non PSC workspace: has an egress path to databricks control plane and managed hive metastore, this is typically achieved by attaching a Cloud NAT to your VPC.
+  * For a PSC enabled workspace: make sure that the private DNS for Databricks is configured properly and has the required A records for fontend and backend PSC endpoints.
 * If your Google Cloud organization policy enables domain restricted sharing, ensure that both the Google Cloud customer IDs for Databricks (C01p0oudw) and your own organization’s customer ID are in the policy’s allowed list.
 * Please make sure that you are allowed to:
   * Create GCP resources (GKE/GCS)